 Mounting the Linen

-It is better to use a canvas that is sized with polyvinyl acetate (PVA) as rabbit skin glue (RSG) size absorbs water relatively easily and this causes it to wrinkle at the edges (and it will often shrink too).
+It is better to use canvas that is sized with polyvinyl acetate (PVA).
+Rabbit skin glue (RSG) size absorbs moisture during this process which causes it to wrinkle at the edges (and it will often shrink too).

 Make sure the back of the canvas (the unprimed side) is free of loose threads, lumps and bumps.
 Sand it gently if necessary and remove the dust.

 I recommend using acrylic matte medium to mount the linen to the panel: it's easier to apply than any other type of adhesive that I've tried.
-Apply it straight from the container using a large paintbrush to brush it on evenly.
+Apply it straight from the container using a large paintbrush to get an even coat.

 A long handled sash brush makes it easy to get to the medium in the bottom of the container

 You need to use enough medium to fill in the back of the weave, but not so much that you cause globs to form under the canvas.
 It takes a little bit of practice to get this right.
-It is not a good idea to thin the acrylic medium (I speak from my own experience) - excessive amounts of water are detrimental to the existing size on the canvas and may affect the adhesion of the primer layers.
+It is not a good idea to thin the acrylic medium (I speak from my own experience) as too much water can break up the existing size on the canvas and affect the adhesion of the primer.

 An even coat of acrylic medium